-Ammonium nitrate, or NH4-NO3, is frequently added to improve a fertilizer's nitrogen content.
-It's relatively stable under most conditions and is inexpensive to manufacture, according to Slate, making the chemical a popular alternative to other, more expensive nitrogen sources.
+Ammonium nitrate is frequently added to increase a fertilizer's nitrogen content.
+It's relatively stable under most conditions and is inexpensive to manufacture, making the chemical a popular alternative to other, more expensive nitrogen sources.

 Because of its danger and potential use by terrorists, ammonium nitrate is subject to strict regulation in most places.
 In 2011, according to NBC News, the Department of Homeland Security established rules limiting the sale of the compound, which is also used as an explosive in the construction and mining industries.

 Editor's note: This article was first published in 2013 and updated in 2020 after the blast in the Lebanese capital of Beirut.